Managing a known or suspected contaminated site

 Most sites are remediated until they meet the numerical standards listed in the Contaminated Sites Regulation.

-But for some sites, it may not be practical to meet the established standards for a typical site.
+For some sites, it may not be practical to meet the established standards for a typical site.
 In these cases, you can:

 - develop site-specific numerical standards by adjusting the generic standards to fit site-specific conditions;

-- use the natural background concentrations of contaminants as the goal to meet when cleaning up sites, such as where soil has naturally high concentrations of heavy metal; and
+- use the natural background concentrations of contaminants as the goal to meet when cleaning up sites, such as where soil has naturally high concentrations of a heavy metal; and

 - use a risk assessment to determine what actual hazards the contamination creates and what actions you can take to reduce those hazards to acceptable levels, when the existing models can't sufficiently address the complexity of the site.